Dynamic Glucose Management: Thriving With CGM

 I started to panic.
 I reached for Coca-Cola: 200 ml (about 18 g sugar).

-Remember this from the Hypoglycaemia page?
+Remember this from Hypoglycaemia?

 I waited 20 minutes — still dropping.
 Another 200 ml.
 Waited 20 minutes — still falling.
 A final 200 ml and a stomach like Santa.
 At last the glucose levelled out… briefly.